Arjun-Maurya-78/Pizza-hut-sql-project/README.md

 - Subqueries and derived tables
 - Window functions (`RANK() OVER (PARTITION BY ...)`, running totals with `SUM() OVER`)
 - Translating business questions into SQL and business insights back out

-## 📄 License

-This project is licensed under the MIT License — feel free to use it for learning or reference.